DexWinBet

 User Problems

-Users faced friction at key steps in the journey, especially before placing their first bet.
+I found that users faced friction at key steps in the journey, especially before placing their first bet.
 These issues directly contributed to high drop-off and low activation

 Unclear entry points, overall lack of trust